 Git commits are not valid documentation.
 They are great for developers but only as long as you know what exactly you are looking for.
 The average developer and/or user won’t even consider looking at the commit history so make sure to document important changes on our official documentation.

 Request regression tests if the issue has been previously resolved

 Regression testing is one of the most powerful tools a developer has at hand to ensure bugs don’t return after they have been fixed.
-If you patch a security vulnerability or a bug that affects critical functionality of the system you are working you need to provide a test for the new behaviour and a regression test for the previous behaviour to ensure it can’t happen anymore.
+If you patch a security vulnerability or a bug that affects critical functionality of the system you are working you need to provide a test for the new behavior and a regression test for the previous behavior to ensure it can’t happen anymore.